Colon cancer is 100% preventable – but only if it’s caught in time.

 Please follow all instructions carefully.
 For more details about preparing for your colonoscopy, click here.

 While lying on your side, a flexible instrument called a colonoscope will be inserted into your rectum and advanced carefully through your colon.
-The physician will then examine the lining of your bowel for polyps, lesions or cancerous growths.
+Your gastroenterologist will then examine the lining of your bowel for polyps, lesions or cancerous growths.

 If an abnormal area is seen, a biopsy of the area may be taken and prepared for pathology review.
 Your physician will provide the pathology results to you as soon as they are available.